 What causes a pulmonary embolism?

 A pulmonary embolism happens when a blood vessel in your lungs becomes blocked.
-Most of the time, this blockage is caused by a blood clot.
+Most of the time, this blockage is caused by a blood clot and happens suddenly.

 - after an operation or a serious limb injury